adobe/wskdebug/README.md

 ### Source mount root

 When source mounting is enabled, the default behaviour is to mount the directory of the source path into the executing container.
-The the source mount root can also manually be defined using:
+The source mount root can be manually defined using:

 * `--source-root`: Path to the local source mount root

-As an example, this might be useful if the action has dependencies living in a parent directory.
+As an example, this might be useful if the action has a dependency living in a parent directory.

 <a name="custom-build-step"></a>
 ### Custom build step